 There are no limits on the numbers of O-3 visas that are given out each year.

-In order to apply for an O-3 visa, you will first need to wait until the U.S. employer of your spouse or parent (the O-1 visa applicant) submits a "visa petition" on Form I-129 to U.S. Citizenship and Immigration Services (USCIS).
-If your spouse/parent and you are already in the U.S. (lawfully), that application can simultaneously ask that your status be adjusted to O visa holder.
-If you're overseas, then you'll next need to wait until the visa petition is approved.
+In order to apply for an O-3 visa, you will first need to wait until the U.S. employer of your spouse or parent (the O-1 or O-2 visa applicant) submits a petition on Form I-129 to U.S. Citizenship and Immigration Services (USCIS).

 The documents you'll need to show in applying for an O-3 visa include:

 An O-3 visa is initially granted for a period of up to three years, or the same time period for which the corresponding O-1 or O-2 visa is granted.
 USCIS may grant extensions of the O-1 or O-2 visa in increments of one year, depending on the time needed to complete the specified events and/or activities.
 It will typically issue corresponding time extensions to the O-3 visa holder as well.

 Holding an O-3 visa does not in any way lead to a green card.
 However, being in the U.S. could give your spouse or parent, or you, a chance at making the connections that will help you qualify for a U.S. green card at some point, perhaps based on employment.
 For further information on who is eligible for a U.S. green card (lawful permanent residence), see U.S. Green Card Eligibility Quiz.